-- Cleanliness/order: Obsessive hand-washing or household cleaning to reduce an exaggerated fear of contamination is common.
+- Obsessive cleaning, washing hands, household works to reduce an exaggerated fear of contamination is common.

-- Safety/checking: Obsessive fears about harm occurring to themselves or others which can result in compulsive behaviors.
+- Obsessive fears about harm occurring to themselves or others which can result in compulsive behaviors.

 There are several disorders that seem to be related to OCD.
 They share similar features such as intrusive thoughts and/or repetitive behaviors.
 Although similar, there are important differences to consider when looking at effective treatments.

 The disorders include:

 - Body Dysmorphic Disorder – Preoccupation with an imagined or slight flaw in one’s appearance.
 BDD often includes repetitive behaviours that are done in response to appearance concerns.

 - Trichotillomania Disorder – Compulsive hair pulling to the point of noticeable hair loss.